 The Mentoring Program pairs juniors with freshmen for a two year mentorship.
 When the freshman student becomes a junior the student will become a mentor, creating a cascading mentoring program.

 Student Support Services Program (SSS) is a federally-funded TRiO program which provides academic support for eligible undergraduate students.
 Services include: tutoring, intrusive advising, career planning, cultural and social activities, and academic intervention.
 The TriO/SSS serves low income, first generation students and disabled students.
-Contact: Student Support Services, Building 18/Room 145, (850) 474 3212 or uwf.edu/triosss/.
+For more information, contact Student Support Services located in Building 18, Room 145 or call (850) 474 3212, or visit uwf.edu/triosss/.

 The Testing Center offers information on numerous testing programs, and can provide specific information about the following tests: